 In part 4 a - candidates should be encouraged to show their workings as advised in the question, as they could gain a mark for the formula, even if the actual answer is wrong.
-Also as mentioned earlier candidates need to take care when writing their figures in the box, for some candidates it is difficult for the examiner to read, for example, if they have written a 4 or 9.
+Also as mentioned earlier candidates need to take care when writing their figures in the box, for some candidates it is difficult for the examiner to read, for example, if they have written a 4 or 7 or 9.
 However, nearly two thirds of the candidates gained the two marks available.
-It is worth reiterating that if the question asks for a calculation to two decimal places, if a response only has one decimal place, with the correct answer they would only get one mark, for not following the question.
+It is worth reiterating that if the question asks for a calculation to two decimal places if a response only has one decimal place, with the correct answer they would only get one mark, for not following the question.
 Also, any question that is in the context of monetary value there are normally two figures after the decimal place.
 Again, if only one is given the only one mark would be awarded.

 In part 4 b - nearly half of the cohort gained a Level 2 for this question.
-As previously mentioned, this is an analyse question, which is looking for application and analysis of why Tryaksh would have to complete a claim form when a product has been stolen.
-A number of candidates referred to what a claim form is and the purpose of it, which is knowledge.
+As previously mentioned, this is an analyse question, which is looking for application and analysis of why Huawei would regularly update its website.
+A number of candidates gave reasons as to why they would have a website as opposed to regularly updating it.
 Again, candidates had not fully read the question.
 It is important to reread the question perhaps three times to ensure that candidates answer what is being asked.

 In part 4 c - It is worth pointing out to candidates that this question does carry the most marks and they should allow sufficient time to answer it, with all four of the Assessment Objectives being covered.
 A number of candidates only completed a few lines and therefore did not gain many of the marks available.
-Some candidates are using bullet points or numbered format, this will not allow them to gain the higher level marks because they may not have analysed or evaluated the points made.

-Candidates were asked to evaluate why Tryaksh follows consumer protection legislation.
-A variety of valid comments were made by candidates, such as if they do not follow consumer legislation they could be fined, if they did not follow it, they could lose customers.
-However, they then failed to develop these points and justify their decisions to enable them to gain the higher level marks.
-Over half of the candidates achieved a Level 2 mark for this question and a tenth of cohort not gaining a mark.
+Some candidates are using bullet points or numbered format, this will not allow them to gain the higher-level marks because they may not have analysed or evaluated the points made.
+Candidates were asked to evaluate why Huawei has to ensure that the goods it sells are not faulty.
+A variety of valid comments were made by candidates, such as if the goods are faulty then customers would not return to purchase from them again.
+However, they then failed to develop these points and justify their decisions or give evaluative comments to enable them to gain the higher-level marks.
+Nearly half of the candidates achieved a Level 2 mark for this question and just over a tenth of cohort not gaining a mark.
+Candidates should ensure that they given detailed comments about the question with some application of knowledge, analysis and evaluative comments

 Some candidates continued on additional paper, which is acceptable, but if there is no indication on the examination paper that they have done so, valuable marks could be lost.
-Candidates must let the examiner know that they have continued their answer, simply by adding the word 'continued', or 'contd' or something similar is acceptable.
+Candidates must let the examiner know that they have continued their answer, simply by adding the word 'continued', or 'contd' or something similar is acceptable and as mentioned earlier.